 If you also want to diagnose this issue, then just connect your AirPods to your iPhone the usual way.
 You can see the battery status of your AirPods from the notification bar.
 If you tap on it, it will display details about the remaining battery.

-In case if your AirPods are not charged enough, then your iPhone won't find AirPods (and can't pair them).
+In case your AirPods are not charged enough, then your iPhone won't find AirPods (and can't pair them).
 To fix this, you can first place both the AirPods in the charging case and close it.
 You can now take the assistance of any Qi-certified charging pad which is compatible with your AirPods.
 When your AirPods are charged, you can view a green light indicator on the charging case.

 Let's assume that by now you have checked the Bluetooth settings of your device and even updated its iOS version.
 If your AirPods still won't connect to your iPhone, then I would recommend checking its settings.
-This is because you could have configured some wrong settings on your iPhone that might have caused the issue.
+This is because you could have configured some wrong settings on your iPhone which might have caused the issue.

-Whenever my AirPods won't connect to my iPhone, I just go to its Settings > Bluetooth and tap on the paired AirPods.
+Whenever my AirPods won't connect to my iPhone, I just go to Settings > Bluetooth and tap on the paired AirPods.
 Here, you can view all kinds of connectivity and general settings for your AirPods.
 For instance, you can set up an automatic connection, verify your device, and even manually check the working of the left/right AirPod.

 As I have mentioned above, a change in your device settings could be a major reason for getting the AirPods won't connect to your iPhone issue.
 Chances are that any other network, connectivity, or device settings would be causing an issue with AirPods.

-Solution 7: Disconnect and Pair your AirPods to iPhone Again
+Solution 8: Disconnect and Pair your AirPods to iPhone Again

 By following the above-listed methods, you would be able to fix most of the minor problems with your AirPods.
 Though, if your AirPods Pro won't connect to iPhone even now, then you can simply pair them again.
 To do this, you can just disconnect your AirPods from your iPhone and pair them again in the following way.

-Step 1: Disconnect your AirPods from iPhone
+Step 1: Disconnect your AirPods from your iPhone

-At first, just unlock your iPhone and go to its Settings > Bluetooth to just select the connected AirPods.
+At first, just unlock your iPhone and go to Settings > Bluetooth to just select the connected AirPods.
 From here, you can choose to disconnect your AirPods or just forget the device entirely.